FRCTeam834/EVS/README.md

 4. An Ethernet cable to connect the coprocessor (#1) to the robot's radio
 5. A USB webcam
 6. Java - based RoboRio code
 7. (Optional) A Intel Neural Compute Stick 2.
-This can be used to obtain higher frame rates.
+This can be used to obtain higher frame rates

-## Setup
-This is the standard implementation of the EVS system.
-It uses a Raspberry Pi as the coprocessor.
-Further options for more advanced users can be found in the improvements section.
-1. Linux installation onto a RasPi (Raspberry Pi)
-  - Download the RasPi image from the Dropbox link.
-Extract the .zip once it finishes.
-  - Install the burning software of your choice.
-Our team uses [Win32 Disk Imager.](https://sourceforge.net/projects/win32diskimager/)
-  - Insert your micro SD card into your computer
-  - Open File Explorer (Windows) or Finder (Mac) to ensure that your SD card appears.
-Make sure to remember the letter before the name of the drive (ex.
-E:)
-  - Launch the burning software, in this example Win32 Disk Imager, and click the folder icon to select the .iso file that was extracted from the image download.
-Then select the letter of your drive under devices, and click write.
-This will take a while.
-  - Connect the RasPi with an Ethernet cable to the radio of your robot.